rng-guy/NFSMWBartender/README.txt

    is because the game actually requests the first cop before it loads any pursuit or Heat level information, which makes it impossible for the mod to know which spawn to use for this one car.

- • Setting a global cop spawn limit ("BartenderSettings\Advanced\General.ini") above 8 requires the "NFSMW LimitAdjuster" (LA) mod by Zolika1351 to work properly.
+ • Setting any global cop spawn limit ("BartenderSettings\Advanced\General.ini") above 8 requires the "NFSMW LimitAdjuster" (LA) mod by Zolika1351 to work properly.
 Without it, the game will randomly start unloading models and assets because its default car loader cannot handle the workload of managing (potentially) dozens of extra vehicles.
 To make LA compatible with this mod, open its "LimitAdjuster.ini" configuration file and disable ALL features in its "[Options]" section; this will unlock the spawn limit without forcing an infinite amount of cops to spawn.
-   Note that LA is not perfectly stable either: It is prone to crashing some ~10 seconds into the first pursuit of a given play session, but will generally be stable if it does not.
+   Note that LA is not perfectly stable either: It is prone to crashing in the first 30 seconds of the first pursuit in a play session, but will generally stay stable if it does not crash there.